kashishkap00r/kashish-kapoor/content/posts/non-obvious-money-mistakes-that-are-costing-you-a-fortune.md

-"---
+---
-title: ""6 Non Obvious Money Mistakes That Are Costing You a Fortune""
+title: "6 Non Obvious Money Mistakes That Are Costing You a Fortune"
 date: 2023-05-01T18:33:18
-slug: ""non-obvious-money-mistakes-that-are-costing-you-a-fortune""
+slug: "non-obvious-money-mistakes-that-are-costing-you-a-fortune"
 draft: false
 ---